wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # Apple TV - Word Rotation
 Hero animation based on the following code, which is written in JS with DOM manipulation.
-It has been adapted to React with useRef hook: https://codepen.io/stevenlei/pen/RwpRgzy
+It has been adapted to React, but the css and other parts originated from this work: https://codepen.io/stevenlei/pen/RwpRgzy

 # To Do:
-Fix apple TV element, troubleshooting boilerplate already added - need to adapt to react, use useRef useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content
+Fix error in WordWheel, only re-rendering one time useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content